qualtrak/docs-data-connector-api/documentation/source/poco.rst

 Plain old class objects
 -----------------------

 These are the classes the the RESTful implementation depends on.
-These class can be used to pass information to the RESTful api or used to wrap data being returned from the RESTful api.
+These ``classes`` can be used to pass information to the RESTful API or used to wrap data being returned from the RESTful API.

 .. _RecorderUserInfo-label: